ardanlabs/gotraining/topics/web/posts/README.md

 ## Notes

 * The standard library has much of what you need to build services and apps.
-* The http package provides the building blocks.
+* The `net/http` package provides the building blocks.
 * There are other great packages in the Go ecosystem to help.

 ## Links